Skirt Siding Installation

 Skirting is the exterior siding beneath the floor.
 Skirting is common in raised homes, where the materials used can be made from vinyl, wood, metal, lattice, or cement siding.
 It is common to find properties along the Jersey Shore with some form of skirting due to their close proximity to a body of water, such as a lake, pond, inlet, or beach.

 After Sandy, many homes were raised due to flood elevation requirements.
-It is quite normal to find some properties raised on stilts, which leaves the entire bottom of the house exposed to the elements, particularly in the southern region of Ocean County, such as Barnegat, Long Beach Island, Beach Haven, & Brigantine to name a few.
+It is quite normal to find some properties raised on stilts, which leaves the entire bottom of the house exposed to the elements, particularly in the southern region of Ocean County, such as Barnegat, Long Beach Island, Beach Haven, and Brigantine, to name a few.

 Skirting offers many benefits that range from structural support to aesthetic appearance and helps add an extra layer of insulation.
 Further, skirting helps protect your home’s plumbing and electrical lines.
 Replacing the skirting may be necessary over time due to weather-related damage or accidental impact that has compromised the condition of the skirting.
 At Crawlspace Solutions, we professionally install a home’s skirting with cement board to help maintain the integrity of your home and boost its value.